 To install Android 10 Q right now on your smartphone and test the new features, you can opt for any of the two options.

 So, one way is to get enrolled in the Android Beta program using the link given below, after which the latest Android 10 preview (Beta 6) will automatically land your Pixel phone via OTA update.
 Here’s what to do:

 - Visit this link from your Pixel smartphone: Android Beta Program

 - Sign in using the Google account associated with Pixel device

 - At the bottom, you’ll see Your Eligible Devices

 - Now, choose your smartphone from the list and ‘Opt in.’

 - After following the prompts, you’ll be able to download the OTA update.

-The second and more courageous option to try the new Android is manually flashing the Android Q factory images.
+The second and more courageous option to try the new Android beta is manually flashing the Android 10 factory images.
 To do so, follow the steps mentioned on this page carefully.

 For downloading the images, use this link.
-Keep in mind that it’s an early build, so may have lots of bugs and your phone might do weird things at times.
+Keep in mind that the preview build may have lots of bugs, and your phone might do weird things at times.